|

 Mathematical modelling of biological networks and

 dynamics, and AI for science.
-Most of my work has involved
+Most of my work has

-applying robust learning methods to Biological problems in
+involved applying robust learning methods to Biological

-Vision (specifically SSL, secure ML and Generative
+Learning for Vision (specifically SSL, secure ML and

-Neural Operators, Geometric Deep Learning, State-space
+Fourier Neural Operators, Geometric Deep Learning,

-models and their applications in Biology.
+State-space models and their applications in Biology.

 |